 5 experiences you can´t miss in Asturias

 If you´re lucky with the weather, you might even get a chance to swim.
-Read about some of my favorite beaches in the area here.
+Ocean beaches might not be able to compete with the Mediterranean, especially in terms of water temperature and mir

 Despite being famous for its natural wonders, Asturias has several impressive historic sites that will reveal to you more of the region´s history and culture.
 The Holy Cave of Covadonga, The Collegiate Church and The Roman Bridge (Cangas de Onis) should be your must stops.